XTP racing north from Orange near Orange Showgrounds Pedestrian Crossing, 6/10/06, (c) 2006 Dwight Walker

 If you don't have a car, there is very little you can do outside the city limits.
 Cycling is OK up to Mt Canobolas but the roads have bad edges and are well worn and narrow.
 The views are good though on the Cargo Rd out towards Nashdale orchards on the foothills of Mt Canobolas.

 The weather is very harsh - they get storms, snow, hail, sleet and frosts in winter.
 There are some scenic spots like Mt Canobolas (1395m above sea level) and Lake Canobolas plus connections to national parks near Cowra including Ben Hall the bushranger's cave near Eugowra and Grenfell.
 There are two western roads: one to Forbes and one to Parkes.
-The Super Cheap Auto 1000 V8 Supercar race is only 45 kms east at Mt Panorama, Bathurst each October Long Weekend.
+V8 Supercar race is only 45 kms east at Mt Panorama, Bathurst each October Long Weekend.
 At Easter, there is the Bathurst International Motor Festival.
 Orange gets the overflow of people from Bathurst rev-heads from NSW, Queensland and Victoria.
 Orange is also on the overland route from Broken Hill and Port Augusta en route to the Northern Territory.
 The Great Southern Railway from Sydney to Perth goes through Orange.
 You can also catch the XPT to Dubbo on the Newell Hwy, a major truck route connecting Melbourne with Brisbane.
 The road to Dubbo is called the Mitchell Hwy after Major Mitchell who discovered Victoria by going overland from Sydney to Portland Victoria and discovering the Henty Brothers had already got there before him from Tasmania in 1836!
 Dwight, our manager, has Mitchells in his forebears explaining the incredible desire to travel and explore!
 The Mitchells were great travellers.
 Major Mitchell has left cairns all over country Victoria and NSW telling where he had been!

 Way out west of Orange (350km due west as the crow files) is Cobar where the CSA Mine is situated where they mine underground for copper.
 They have no maternity services, being 3 hours from Dubbo, the nearest hospital with a maternity unit, but are quite wealthy due to the mine.